Moses' Prayer for Healing (Numbers 12:13)

 Jewish medicine -- with its infinite respect for the sanctity of all life, its compassion, its prioritizing the individual, its biopsychosocial approach, its preoccupation with study and knowledge, its emphasis on prevention, its focus on cooperation and consensus, and its insistence on answering to a higher authority -- provides the basis for a rebuilding "from the ground up" of a broken health care system that is now beyond reform or rehabilitation.

 Jay Lavine, M.D., wears several yarmulkes, one of which is that of a physician exemplar, having ceased practicing clinical medicine in the United States when he felt it was no longer possible to do so according to Jewish ethical standards.
 An independent scholar in Jewish medicine who has taught classes on the subject, he writes about the ethics of medical practice and about preventive nutrition.
-He authored The Eye Care Sourcebook (McGraw-Hill, 2001), which emphasizes prevention and which he calls a "self-defense manual for today's health care environment."
+He authored The Eye Care Sourcebook (McGraw-Hill, 2001), which was groundbreaking in that its mission was to equip readers with the knowledge needed to avoid being exploited by unscrupulous practitioners, thereby serving as a self-defense manual for today's health care environment.
 His classic letter "Chicken Soup or Jewish Medicine" appeared in the medical journal CHEST (2001 Apr;119:1295).
 He has published in many other journals, including The New England Journal of Medicine, The Lancet, and The American Journal of Clinical Nutrition.

 Dr. Lavine attended the Central Hebrew High School of the Jewish Education Association of Essex County (New Jersey), graduating as valedictorian and as recipient of the Simon Chasen Memorial Award for excellence in Hebrew studies.
 He was a summa cum laude graduate of Pomona College, where he was granted "distinction" in chemistry and was elected to Phi Beta Kappa.
 He received his M.D. degree from the School of Medicine of the University of California, San Diego, and served his residency in St. Louis at the Washington University Affiliated Hospitals, which included Barnes Hospital, The Jewish Hospital of St. Louis, and St. Louis Children's Hospital, among others.